Our research and collections

 - Frontiers in Evolutionary Zoology (FEZ)

 - The Freshwater Ecology & Inland Fisheries Laboratory (LFI)

-The museum research staff publishes 120+ scientific publications annually, along with reports, books and various outreach activities.
+The museum research staff publishes 120+ scientific articles annually, along with reports, books and and a wide range of outreach activities.
 The museum also hosts one journal in botany and edit its own report series.